* ECB rate decision, U.S. initial claims on tap

 * Retailers to post monthly sales

-Green Mountain Coffee Roasters Inc stumbled 7.2 percent to $45.43 in premarket after forecasting sales growth for the current quarter that was slightly lower than analysts expected.
+* Green Mountain Coffee Roasters Inc lost 4.7 percent to $46.63 in premarket after forecasting sales growth for the current quarter that was slightly lower than analysts expected.

 * According to Thomson Reuters data through Wednesday morning, of 301 companies in the S&P 500 that have reported earnings, 68.1 percent have exceeded analysts' expectations, above a 62 percent average since 1994 and 65 percent over the past four quarters.
 In terms of revenue, 65.8 percent of companies have topped forecasts.

 * Looking ahead, fourth-quarter earnings for S&P 500 companies are now expected to grow 4.7 percent, according to the data, above a 1.9 percent forecast at the start of the earnings season.

 * Retailers will also be eyed as they report monthly sales results.
 Costco Wholesale Corp posted a 4 percent rise in comparable sales in January, marginally above analysts estimates, despite the largest U.S. warehouse operator having one less sales day in the reporting period.